SabineWren/Quiver/README.md

 Files in `/Events` hook into game functions.
 Use these events if possible instead of declaring your own hooks.
 - Spellcast: CastSpell, CastSpellByName, UseAction

-## Module Lifecycle Hooks
+## Module Fields and Lifecycle Hooks
 The UI code is a mess right now, but soon there will be an event for attaching a frame to the Main Menu.
-If creating a new module, include a name for it in the locale file.
 ```
+Id: string
+Name: string (use locale)

 OnInitFrames
 { IsReset: Boolean } -> unit
 Called with false after restoring saved variables.